script-wizards/oracle/README.md

  █▄▄▄█ ▀ ▀▀ ▀  ▀ ▀▀▀ ▀▀▀ ▀▀▀
 ```

-This tool is designed for picking random items from a table.
+Oracle is a tool for picking random items from a table.

 ![demo](examples/demo.gif)